Creating and tracking invoices

 - Void: An invoice that is voided is cancelled and cannot have any payments collected towards it.

-The first is to click on the quick actions menu on the invoice and choose the "Collect payment" option.
+1) Click on the quick actions menu on the invoice and choose the "Collect payment" option.
 This allows you to collect a payment that is less than or equal to the total amount remaining on the invoice.

-Payment Links
+Payment Links for invoices

 Refunding an invoice payment